Quansight/Quansight-website/apps/labs/posts/integrating-hypothesis-into-sympy.md

 ### What Hypothesis is NOT

-- Hypothesis cannot test black boxes, machine learning systems, simulations of complicated systems, or code with lots of state (e.g., things which depend on a database or talk to a network etc.).
+- It's tricky to test black boxes, machine learning systems, simulations of complicated systems, or code with lots of state (e.g., things which depend on a database or talk to a network etc.) with Hypothesis.
 Hypothesis must receive an understanding of the input and output behavior that can be easily modelled.
 - Hypothesis is **_not_** just a bug finder, it helps protect against _future_ bugs.
 Hypothesis disallows the existence of latent bugs which increases trust in the current implementation of whatever function is being tested.
 Hypothesis may also reveal weird design patterns.

 # Integrating Hypothesis into SymPy